haddock7/hlimgui/README.md

 cmake ..
 cmake --build .
 ```
-This commands build a the target `hdll` file, and copy it to the root of the project.
+It builds a the target `hdll` file, and copy it to the root of the project.

+Another method is to build it inside Visual Studio Code with `CMake Tools` extension installed, so you don't have to deal with the command line.

 To add this library to your project, you need to include these files: